AVO Model8 original model with replacement movement. working

 When Ever Ready stopped manufacture AVO came up with a novel solution in the form of a miniature voltage converter [type VC1] Although these are reputed to be as rare as 'hen's teeth' I have one of these and you can have a look at it HERE

-Where do you buy a replacement for the type BLR121 15 volt Battery? http://www.maplin.co.uk/ then search for battery blr121 which cost cost £ 9.99 when I last looked. http://www.cellpacksolutions.com is another source for batteries, they will even make up special batteries to your own specification.
+Where do you buy a replacement for the type BLR121 15 volt Battery? http://www.maplin.co.uk/ then search for battery blr121 which cost cost � 9.99 when I last looked. http://www.cellpacksolutions.com is another source for batteries, they will even make up special batteries to your own specification.

-Or if you want to use readily availble batteries and have a soldering iron you can wire two 9 volt PP3 batteries in series with a 5v zener diode, insulate the metal cases and slide them in sideways between the contacts for the correct battery.
+Or if you want to use readily available batteries and have a soldering iron you can wire two 9 volt PP3 batteries in series with a 5v zener diode, insulate the metal cases and slide them in sideways between the contacts for the correct battery.
 The connecting wires can then be wedged behind the contacts.
 No guarantee, but it works for someone who visited this page.

 Can I fix it myself?

-One problem I have experienced and have been asked about in the past is that the meter works on every thing other than the resistance range[s].
+One problem I have experienced and have been asked about in the past is that the meter works on everything other than the resistance range[s].
 If the contacts for the fuse or either battery are corroded the high resistance would prevent the instrument from being zeroed or even reading at all.
 It may be that the contacts which are meant to be closed on the resistance ranges are dirty and causing erratic readings.

 To help understand the circuit I simplified the diagram click here by omitting all the parts that do not come into play on the resistance ranges.
 Although the diagram is based upon the Mk3 model the earlier and later models are substantially the same.
 The batteries are housed in the lower part of the case and the connections are made via pillars with pointed ends which mate with leaf springs on the inside of the case [the red lines on the diagram].